yuanchen8911/recdemo/README.md

   <img width="800" src="examples/minikube-demo.svg">
 </p>

+## TO DO
+Add the support to save a demo in a video file by converting svg to mp4.

+## Contributions

+Contributions are welcome!

 ## Acknowledgement

 The tool `recdemo.sh` was adapted from a script that was originally created by @wzshiming for the `kwok` project: https://kwok.sigs.k8s.io/.